Important Travel Document Information – Please Read

 Czech Republic Schengen C-Visas

-A Schengen Visa is an official travel document for if you wish to travel to the Czech Republic.
+A Schengen Czech Visa is an official travel document required for travel to the Czech Republic.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.
-There are several options available, including tourism, business, family/friend visits, and studies.

 Nationals of some countries, which have not yet reached a liberalization agreement will need to obtain this travel authorization before arrival in Europe.